veloren/book/src/contributors/guides/adding-weapon-skills/guide.md

 Add logic for how your character state affects natural energy regen here.
 (If it’s an attack or consumes energy it should disable natural energy regen).

-### Adding an Ability to the Skillbar
+## Adding an Ability to the skill bar

 (When skill trees are implemented this section will be updated)

-As every weapon currently implemented already has at least 2 abilities, the chances are high you will need to either add your ability to the skillbar or move a currently existing ability to the skillbar.
+As every weapon currently implemented already has at least 2 abilities, the chances are high you will need to either add your ability to the skill bar or move a currently existing ability to the skill bar.

 In the tool.rs file, the ordering of abilities in the vector determines what slot they’ll be assigned to.
-The first slot is M1, the second M2, the third skillbar 1, the fourth skillbar 2, etc. So when adding your ability, ensure that it is in the correct location in the abilities vector.
+The first slot is M1, the second M2, the third skill bar 1, the fourth skill bar 2, etc. So when adding your ability, ensure that it is in the correct location in the abilities vector.

 Go to `voxygen/src/hud/hotbar.rs`